Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Orientation of edges of Coxeter regions

 A \emph{border} of $\h'$ is a maximal connected subset of $\partial\h'$ which is convex in $\h'$.
 A border of $\h'$ is \emph{fake} if this border is contained in $\ell$.
 Other borders are \emph{real}.
 If we think of $\h'$ as of a convex subcomplex of $\D'$, then each border $\B'\subset\h'$ is contained in a wall $\W$ of $\D'$.
 Let $\W^+$ (resp.\ $\W^-$) be the half-space of $\D'$ bounded by $\W$ that contains (resp.\ does not contain) $\h'$.
 Let $N_{\B'}$ be the carrier of $\B'$ in $\D$ (see the beginning of Section~\ref{sec:quasiflats in MS complex} for definition of carrier).
 Then $\B'$ corresponds to an \emph{outer border} $\B^o$ and an \emph{inner border} $\B^i$ of $\h$, which are defined to be the maximal subcomplexes of $N_{\B'}$ contained in $\W^-$ and $\W^+$, respectively. $\B^o$ or $\B^i$ is \emph{real} or \emph{fake} if $\B'$ is real or fake.
 Recall that each edge of $Q_R$ inherits an orientation via $q\colon Q_R\to\Xa_\Gamma$, so does each edge in $\h$.
 Now we study the orientation of edges along a border of $\h$.

-$\B^o$ or $\B^i$ is made of \emph{pieces}, which are maximal subsegments of the border that are contained in a $2$--cell of $N_{\B'}$.
+The borders $\B^o$ and $\B^i$ are made of \emph{pieces}, which are maximal subsegments of the border that are contained in a $2$--cell of $N_{\B'}$.
 Each vertex in a border of $\h$ either belongs to one piece, or belongs to the intersection of two pieces.